AMZ-Racing/fsd_skeleton/README.md

 The use of **Ubuntu 16.04 and ROS Kinetic** is assumed everywhere on this repository.

+This repository contains a framework for the architecture of an autonomous FS race car, with basic dummy nodes to illustrate how to organise code.
+Some helpful tools are also included.

 # Repository organisation

 The code is organised in several top level packages/directories.
 The top level should adhere to the following subdivision of functionality (a more detailed description can be found in the folders themselves):